ahrtr/etcd-diagnosis/README.md

 # etcd-diagnosis

 ## Overview
-etcd-diagnosis is an one-stop etcd diagnosis tool.
+etcd-diagnosis is a comprehensive tool for etcd diagnosis.
 It diagnoses running etcd clusters and generates a report with just one command.
 It reuses most of the `etcdctl` global flags, so users follow the same experience as `etcdctl` to use `etcd-diagnosis`.
 See the complete flags below,

 ```
 $ ./bin/etcd-diagnosis -h